-I did a little cord management yesterday.
-All the needed, but pesky cords and wires that go to my lamps, computer, and chargers – GONE!
+There are a variety of products available to help with under desk cord management, but did a little DIY desk cable management yesterday.
+All the needed, but pesky cables, cords and wires that go to my lamps, computer, and chargers are how hidden.

-I have been meaning to corral and manage all the cords since moving my desk to the middle of the room over a year ago.
-I finally had enough of the unsightly mess and took control.
+Cord management can help to prevent tripping hazards and improve the overall appearance of the space.
+I have been meaning to corral and manage all the cords since moving my desk to the middle of my office over a year ago and finally did it.

 - Wire basket – I found mine at The Dollar Store

-- Clear cord organizing clips – 4 flat damage-free cord clips and 2 organizer clips from Command Brand
+- Clear cord organizing clips with sticky back adhesive – 4 flat damage-free cord clips and 2 organizer clips from Command Brand

 - Wire cutters